DHTMLX/docs-diagram/docs/api/data_collection/load_method.md

 ### Returns

-A promise of data loading
+The method returns a promise of data loading

 ### Example